 Predicted Pinterest ad revenue per user

-eMarketer’s figures seem at variance with other sources, which seems to show a lower ARPU figure (it is unclear if different factors are being taken into consideration in the divergent estimations).
+eMarketer’s figures is at variance with other sources, including Pinterest stats, which show a lower ARPU figure (it is unclear if different factors are being taken into consideration in the divergent estimations).

 Pinterest reported global ARPU of $0.73 in its S-1 filing (which looks at Q1 2019).
 This is comfortably up on the $0.58 reported for the first quarter of 2018.